sheep-farm/merkato/README.md

 2. Click the trash button next to any stock to remove it
 3. Click the trash icon again to exit removal mode

+### Price Alerts

+Monitor your stocks with customizable price alerts:

+#### Creating Alerts

+1. Click the bell icon in the header bar to open the Alerts view
+2. Click "Add Alert" button
+3. Enter or select a stock symbol
+4. Choose alert type:
+   - **Above** - Trigger when price rises above target
+   - **Below** - Trigger when price falls below target
+5. Set your target price
+6. Click "Create"

+#### Managing Alerts

+Alerts are organized into three categories:

+- **Active** - Enabled alerts waiting to trigger
+- **Triggered** - Alerts that have reached their target price
+- **Disabled** - Paused alerts

+For each alert you can:
+- **Pause/Resume** - Temporarily disable or re-enable alerts
+- **Reset** - Clear triggered status and reactivate
+- **Delete** - Permanently remove the alert

+#### Alert Persistence

+- All alerts are automatically saved to `~/.config/merkato/alerts.json`
+- Alerts persist between application sessions
+- Triggered alerts remain visible until manually cleared or reset

 ## Keyboard Shortcuts

 - `F5` - Refresh all stocks